Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 </p>

-Similar to both unsupervised and supervised learning, reinforcement learning is also faced with two tasks: attribute selection and model selection.
+Similar to both unsupervised and supervised learning, reinforcement learning also involves two tasks: attribute selection and model selection.
 Attribute selection is defining the set of observations for the robot that best help it complete its objective, while model selection is defining the form of the policy (mapping from observations to actions) and its